 - Select Scholarships (\$25,000 minimum for individuals and families; \$100,000 for corporations or other business entities).
-Donors identify an organization (accredited educational institution, vocational school or nonprofit organization) to facilitate the scholar selection process based on the donor's recommended criteria (with Foundation oversight). - Comprehensive Scholarships (\$500,000 minimum).
-The Foundation manages the entire scholarship selection process, following the donor's recommended criteria.
-This includes screening applicants, selecting recipients through Scholarship Committees and monitoring students' progress prior to the renewal process each year.
+The beneficiary institution or organization manages the selection process of the recipients.
+In addition, the beneficiary institution or organization agrees to conduct the selection process, comply with applicable rules and regulations, and notify Foundation For The Carolinas when prompted. - Comprehensive Scholarships (\$500,000 minimum).
+The Foundation manages the entire scholarship process from marketing to recipient selection (please discuss details with the Foundation's Scholarships Team)..